-As many who study the history of distilled spirits know, various national navies used to dispense a “rum ration”.
-It is one of the more curious corners of the endless mass of absorbing social and cultural detail offered by such history.
-(Well, here, it was the subjects of the history who did the absorbing).
+As many who study the history of distilled spirits know, certain navies used to dispense a “rum ration”.
+It is one of the more curious corners of the mass of absorbing social and cultural detail offered by such history.
+(Well, here, it was the subjects of the history who did the absorbing!).

 The Royal Navy ceased the practice in 1970.
 The Canadian navy, in 1972.
 New Zealand’s went all the way to 1990.
 The U.S. stopped it during the Civil War.
 Australia, it seems, never had a similar practice.

 The practice derived from the time workmen were allowed drink for their work, it was assumed necessary both for strength and morale, probably optimistically in terms of the former.
 Yet, treated responsibly it probably did more good than harm.

 This practice was of a piece with farm workers expecting alcohol in early New England or Upper Canada which simply followed a practice imported from Britain.
 The idea of brewery or distillery workers being permitted a drink was similar, although more understandable in their case.

 There is a surprising amount of information available on how the rum ration was stored, dispensed, consumed.
 I’ll use just a couple of references here to illustrate.
 The website of the New Zealand naval museum gives good detail, except that the statement the rum was 98% alcohol when undiluted can’t be right.